urishani/SMC/README.md

 Follow these steps:

 -    Update /etc/hosts to add the current machine as a hostname.
-Note: on mac or windows, no need for "sudo" in the lined below.
+Note: on mac or windows, no need for "sudo" in the lines below.

 -    Install docker.